abobakr99/myrecipes/README.md

 # MYRECIPES
 [MYRECIPES](https://abobakr-myrecipes.herokuapp.com/) is a web app for creating recipes.
-Users in this platfrom can view, like , and dislike recipes.The app enables user interaction such as commenting and messaging.
+Users view, like , and dislike recipes.The app enables user interaction such as commenting and messaging.
 # Tech/framework used
 * Rails 5.2.4
 * Ruby 2.5.1